dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Minimal Acceptable System.md

 A non-preemptible kernel requires for highly-cooperative processes in the kernel space that yield for other processes at the end of their cycles, instead of waiting for the [[Process Abstraction#Context Switching|scheduler to preempt]].

+### Virtual Memory ❗

+Need a very strong notion of address spaces, establish grouping between threads and address spaces.

+### Processes ❗

+[[Process Abstraction|Process]] needs its own context
+- User ID
+- Group ID
+- Current Working Directory (`cwd`)
+- Environment
+- Open file descriptors
+- Sockets
+- Network connections
+	- Mapped files
+- Virtual address space (similar to any other OS)
+- $n$-threads
+	- Open-ended, but threads should allow sharing address spaces

+Need to be able to create new processes.
+Things like `fork`/`exec` or follow your own convention.

+Need to also be able to create new threads.

+Do not force user processes to spin (e.g. give them constructs so that they can receive signals or interrupts).

+#### Prevent Spin Locking ➕

+Detect when a process is spinning and make it yield.